A Second Main Theorem for Entire Curves Intersecting Three Conics: Proof of the Key Vanishing Lemmas

-To streamline explicit computation in Maple, we adopt a strategic simplification by choosing specific coefficients $A_{\bullet}, B_{\bullet}, C_{\bullet}$ such that the three conics $\mathcal{C}$ are of Fermat-type, for example:
+To streamline explicit computer-assisted computations, we adopt a strategic simplification by choosing specific coefficients $A_{\bullet}, B_{\bullet}, C_{\bullet}$ such that the three conics $\mathcal{C}$ are of Fermat type; for example:

-This choice ensures that the Jacobian $J = 32 Z_0 Z_1 Z_2$ takes a particularly simple form, which significantly facilitates the verification of divisibility conditions in Maple.
+This choice ensures that the Jacobian $J = 32 Z_0 Z_1 Z_2$ takes an especially simple form, which significantly facilitates the verification of divisibility conditions in Maple.

 A minor drawback is that the transversality condition {\bf (TP2)} is no longer satisfied.
-However, this can be readily overcome using Hartogs' extension theorem: we perform the analysis by transitioning from $\{J \neq 0\}$ not only to $\{Z_0 ABC\neq 0\}$ but also to $\{Z_1 ABC\neq 0\}$, and verify the divisibility in both charts.
+However, this can be readily overcome using Hartogs' extension theorem.
+Specifically, we carry out the analysis by passing from $\{J \neq 0\}$ to both affine charts $\{Z_0 ABC \neq 0\}$ and $\{Z_2 ABC \neq 0\}$, and verify the required divisibility in each chart separately.